Quba Solutions Limited

 Your personal data is held and processed by us in the United Kingdom.

 We have put in place appropriate safeguards to ensure that your data is only transferred to jurisdictions with enforceable data subject rights and effective legal remedies in respect of data privacy breaches.
-We will therefore only transfer your personal data to jurisdictions outside of the EEA where:
+We will therefore only transfer your personal data to jurisdictions outside of the UK and EEA where:

 Parties with Whom We May Share Data